 While it is not compulsory to obtain accreditation, doing this can create confidence and trust with your potential clients.
 Basically there are two certifications that you should acquire in Singapore:

-- EduTrust certification: This form should be acquired before you enroll international students.
+- EduTrust Certification: The EduTrust Certification should be acquired before you enrol international students.
 In addition, private schools could have financial assistance and support from the organisation.
-In general, it offers a grant op to S$26,000 to eligible institutions which want to upgrade their capabilities.
+In general, it offers a grant up to S$26,000 to eligible institutions which want to upgrade their capabilities.